How do you unite a workforce that are spread out in different workplaces in different locations and different countries?

 Sandvik Rock Tools have launched four global challenges with We+ to engage and unify colleagues in 20 countries.

-Fujitsu connected their We+ challenge to it’s CSR strategy.
-Every exercise meant that Fujitsu donated money to charity.
+Ralph Lauren connected their We+ challenge to it’s CSR strategy.
+Every exercise meant that they donated money to charity.

 We+ was launched for thousands of employees as a part of Skanska’s yearly Safety Week and became a great success.